 cereal), acidic (citrus fruit/juice, tomatoes/juice), spicy

 (chili powder, red and black pepper, curry powder), or stringy

-(melted cheese).Eat slowly.Avoid talking while eating or swallowing.Blend and puree foods.Add sauces, gravies, liquid dressings, and moist toppings (sour cream, butter, mayonnaise) to foods.Choose foods that are soft and moist, such as yogurt, pudding,
+(melted cheese).Eat slowly.Avoid talking while eating or swallowing.Eat foods that have been blended or pureed.Add sauces, gravies, liquid dressings, and moist toppings (sour cream, butter, mayonnaise) to foods.Choose foods that are soft and moist, such as yogurt, pudding,

 scrambled eggs, mashed potatoes, macaroni and cheese, oatmeal,

 gelatin, milk shakes, frozen yogurt, or ice cream.Buy a commercial thickener to thicken liquids.
 Liquids with a

 milkshake consistency are easier to swallow.Eat food that has been cut into small pieces.
 Take small bites (½ teaspoon or

 less) and chew well.Between bites of food, sip a beverage.Use a straw.Drink homemade vegetable and fruit juices.Stay seated upright for at least 30 minutes after eating.